bogdanrbucur/task-tracker/README.md

 - 2.5.7 - Fix to retain users list page when navigating to a user and back to the users list
 - 2.5.8 - Fix to only display active users when creating/duplicating a task
 - 2.5.9 - Only active users are included in department queries
+- 2.6.0 - Sync user avatars from Microsoft 365 (Entra) on every sign-in, with initials fallback when the tenant has no photo